-- Deplores the continuing detention of Mr. Ndongala for more than five years, following his sentencing in a political trial marred by serious irregularities and despite the fact that he is on the list of political prisoners who should have been released under the political agreement of 31 December 2016; again urges the DRC authorities to release him at once; - 2.
-Notes with concern that Mr. Ndongala, like other political prisoners and leading opposition figures, will not be able to take part in the forthcoming elections, as the trust-building measures aimed at guaranteeing inclusive elections are not being implemented; emphasizes that the DRC has subscribed to the international obligations set out in the International Covenant on Civil and Political Rights and, in keeping with article 25 of the Convention, has to guarantee its citizens the right and opportunity, without any distinctions, to take part in the conduct of public affairs, to vote and to be elected, and to be able to enter public service in their countries, under conditions of general equality; - 3.
-Reminds the DRC authorities, in particular the parliamentary authorities, that it is their duty and obligation to guarantee the respect and protection of the fundamental rights of all parliamentarians, irrespective of their political affiliation; emphasizes that the integrity and independence of parliamentary institutions, in their entirety, are at risk when they allow such situations to occur and re-occur, in particular in an extremely tense political context where only a genuine and inclusive political dialogue that is respectful of the role of the opposition can offer any hope for regular democratic and credible elections that will truly be beneficial to the Congolese population; - 4.
+- 1. Deplores the continuing detention of Mr. Ndongala for more than five years, following his sentencing in a political trial marred by serious irregularities and despite the fact that he is on the list of political prisoners who should have been released under the political agreement of 31 December 2016; again urges the DRC authorities to release him at once; - 2.
+Notes with concern that Mr. Ndongala, like other political prisoners and leading opposition figures, will not be able to take part in the forthcoming elections, as the trust-building measures aimed at guaranteeing inclusive elections are not being implemented; emphasizes that the DRC has subscribed to the international obligations set out in the International Covenant on Civil and Political Rights and, in keeping with article 25 of the Convention, has to guarantee its citizens the right and opportunity, without any distinctions, to take part in the conduct of public affairs, to vote and to be elected, and to have access to public service in their country, under general conditions of equality; - 3.
+Reminds the DRC authorities, in particular the parliamentary authorities, that it is their duty and obligation to guarantee the respect and protection of the fundamental rights of all parliamentarians, irrespective of their political affiliation; emphasizes that the integrity and independence of parliamentary institutions, in their entirety, are at risk when they allow such situations to occur and re-occur, in particular in a tense political context where only a genuine and inclusive political dialogue that is respectful of the role of the opposition can offer any hope of regular democratic and credible elections that will truly be beneficial to the Congolese population; - 4.
 Deeply regrets that the National Assembly of the DRC has failed to provide the information requested by the Committee on the Human Rights of Parliamentarians, and that the delegation of the DRC has not replied to the invitation extended to it by the Committee during the 139th Assembly: - 5.
-Calls on the IPU Member Parliaments, including the Member Parliaments of the African Group, and the IPU Permanent Observers, Parliamentary Assemblies and Associations active in the region, to take the necessary steps for Mr. Ndongala's release; also calls on the international community to take action to this end; and hopes to be able to rely on the assistance of United Nations organizations and regional and subregional organizations; - 6.
-Requests the Secretary General to convey this decision to the parliamentary authorities, the Minister of Justice, the complainants and to any third party likely to be in a position to supply relevant information; - 7.
+Calls on all IPU Member Parliaments, including Member Parliaments of the African Geopolitical Group, and IPU permanent observers, parliamentary assemblies and associations active in the region, to take the necessary steps for Mr. Ndongala's release; also calls on the international community to take action to this end; and hopes to be able to rely on the assistance of all relevant regional and international organizations; - 6.
+Requests the Secretary General to convey this decision to the competent authorities, the Minister of Justice, the complainants and to any third party likely to be in a position to supply relevant information; - 7.
 Requests the Committee to continue examining this case and to report back to it in due course.